Thinking in Public

 I’ve always been a bit frustrated by the concept of “building in public.”

 It’s everywhere in the startup world.
-I tried to like it.
-But it never fully clicked.
+I tried to like it, but it never fully clicked.
 Founders sharing metrics, posting product updates, documenting the behind-the-scenes…

 I felt that it was not something I could really apply, and that sharing MRR metrics was not really that interesting for anyone anyway.

-But when I started paying closer attention to the people I genuinely wanted to follow.
-Things got clearer.
+But when I started paying closer attention to the people I genuinely wanted to follow, things got clearer.

-One of them is Brian Casel, founder Clarity Flow.
+One of them was founder Brian Casel.

-It’s in how he thinks.
+It is in how he thinks.
 The questions he asks openly, the doubts, the insights.
 It feels like watching someone sharpen their ideas almost in real time.

 And it made me want to do the same.